CoderDojo-Content/Intermediate-Unity/en/MovingThePlayer.md

      Notice **Input.mousePosition** doesn't change the **Vector3**'s position on the z-axis.
 You can set the z value by using "**.**" (called the "Dot Operator").
 This allows us to access the variables within the **Vector3** structure.

-     The last line moves our "player" object to the position of our mouse!  **transform.position** changes the location of your "Player" object. **Camera.main.ScreenToWorldPoint(mousePos)** sets the position of your "Player" object in the game world space.
+     The last line moves our "player" object to the position of our mouse!  **transform.position** changes the location of your "Player" object. `Camera.main.ScreenToWorldPoint(mousePos)` sets the position of your "Player" object in the game world space.

+     Now try to run your game!
+What is something that you might want to change about where the "player" object goes?

-3. If you ran the game, did you notice that the "Player" object doesn't stay on the screen?
+3. Did you notice that the "Player" object doesn't stay on the screen?
 You can fix this by adding this bit of code underneath the code you added in step 2!

     ```csharp
     Vector3 spritePos = Camera.main.WorldToViewportPoint(transform.position);